 A list of hockey players who spent a lot of time the penalty box.
 Hockey fights are just part of the NHL.
 While some sports don't encourage fighting, hockey is completely the opposite, breaking into barroom brawls at a moment's notice.
 Heck, the sport even has a name for aggressive players who excel at violence.
 They're called enforcers.

-Enforcers are one thing, thugs are another.
-You wouldn't want to mess with a thug because, well, they might just beat you to a pulp.
-In hockey, these kinds of goons can be assets and liabilities.
+Hockey's most vicious enforcers are barely even playing the same sport.
+These kinds of goons can be assets and liabilities.
 They'll check a player into the boards to make a play, but they'll also slash at his head just because they're righteously pissed.

 Attacking others is generally frowned upon in a civilized society, but slap on a pair of skates and you can make a career out of it.
 Even hockey players go too far, though, and it's the guys who went too far who made it on this list.

 With so many players making names for themselves throwing dirty punches throughout the NHL's history, we decided to run through the worst offenders that the league has ever seen.
 Vote for the most violent, temperamental, and fearsome enforcers to ever hit the ice (and each other).

 Known to be one of the NHL's all-time tough guys, former brawler Tie Domi fought nearly everyone who got in his way.
 Yes, that included fans - which actually happened once during a game against the Philadelphia Flyers.

 Elbowing opponents and getting in fights with reckless abandonment, Domi left the league ranking third in career penalty minutes.312139Have they earned this reputation?

 Former player Marty McSorley was the culprit behind what was, without question, the worst scene in NHL history.